 The Chicago Mosaic School is a 501c(3) non-profit organization dedicated to advancing the fine art of mosaics and providing opportunities for comprehensive study with an academic, materially oriented approach to art education.
 We aim to increase awareness and appreciation for the ancient art form, and create an open community for learning, sharing expertise, and developing the medium within a contemporary context.

-The Chicago Mosaic School (CMS) was founded in early 2005 by Karen Ami, and quickly became the premier center of education for Mosaic Arts in the United States.
-Before shifting focus toward mosaics, Karen had a long career as a working artist focusing on ceramics, earning her BFA from the Boston Museum School and MFA from the School of the Art Institute of the Chicago.
+The Chicago Mosaic School (CMS) was founded in early 2005 by artist Karen Ami, and it quickly became the premier center of education for Mosaic Arts in the United States.
+Before shifting her focus toward mosaics in her practice, Karen had a long career as a working artist in painting and ceramics, earning her BFA from the Boston Museum School and MFA from the School of the Art Institute of the Chicago.
 In 1993, she took an interest in mosaics and found there were few resources in the United States for artists interested in a serious study of the medium.
 After several years of independent research and practice, she sought formal instruction in Italy.
 She connected with established and trained mosaic artists from around the world and invited them to come to Chicago to educate a new generation of students in the United States.
-With her background as a ceramicist and formulation in traditional mosaic technique, Karen was inspired by her love of mosaics to establish a hub for learning in Chicago, where expertise of ancient methodology and application could mingle with a contemporary perspective and aesthetic experimentation.
+With her background as a ceramicist and formulation in traditional mosaic technique, Ami was inspired by her love of mosaics to establish a hub for learning in Chicago, where expertise of ancient methodology and application could mingle with a contemporary perspective and aesthetic experimentation.